Skip to Main Content

 If you have any challenge from the publisher resulting from Rights Retention, please contact openresearch@uea.ac.uk for support and advice.

-Where permitted by UKRI or Wellcome Trust, an Open Government Licence (OGL) or Creative Commons Attribution No-Derivatives (CC BY-ND) licence may be used instead of the CC BY licence.
+Note: An Open Government Licence (OGL) or (subject to the funder granting permission) a Creative Commons Attribution No-Derivatives (CC BY-ND) licence may be used instead of the CC BY licence.

 • To support researchers with sharing their expertise and findings more easily via the self-archiving route to open access.